 Soon the smells of damper filled the air, made with flour from the seeds of basket grass (lomandra longifolia) traditionally collected by the Gumbaynggirr women.
 We’d later learn the ingredients for the flour could be found close to where we sat.

 After the initial ceremony and traditional damper making, we set out on a short walk along the sloping Gumgali Track, with stops at points of interest where stories were told and we could experience hands-on the plants of the area and their various uses.
 We tasted native sarsaparilla (hardenbergia violacea), which is high in Vitamin C. Helping people in need is law of the Gumbaynggirr people and the sarsaparilla plant was provided to early European settlers when they arrived to remedy scurvy.
 We learned other plants and their uses too, the stem of the bracken fern for ant bite, the cutting of bark from the eucalypts for canoes, how to find a suitable branch to make a boomerang and sap for antiseptic from the blood-woods of the area.
 If you’re interested in spotting wildlife, some groups have been lucky enough to see a koala or two.

 The Giingan Experience is a popular experience for both locals and visitors from interstate and overseas enjoying their holiday on the Coffs Coast.
-If you do visit Sealy Lookout and the surrounding area, I recommend joining the Giingan Gumbaynggirr cultural experience, for someone who grew up in the area I was amazed at how much I learnt throughout the day.
+If you do visit Sealy Lookout and the surrounding area, I recommend joining the Giingan Gumbaynggirr cultural experience, for someone who grew up in the area I was amazed at how much I learned throughout the day.